This is where all 50 states stand on reopening - Local News 8

 Nebraska

-Nebraska Gov. Pete Ricketts issued the “21 Days to Stay Home and Stay Healthy” campaign on April 10.
-Ricketts ordered that all hair salons, tattoo parlors and strip clubs be closed through May 31.
+Gov. Pete Ricketts issued the “21 Days to Stay Home and Stay Healthy” campaign on April 10.
+Ricketts ordered that all hair salons, tattoo parlors and strip clubs be closed through April 30 and all organized group sports canceled until May 31.

 Nebraska is one of the states that has not issued a stay-at-home order to limit the spread of coronavirus nationwide.
 Ricketts has not made any plans to reopen the state.

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.